zhu/documentation-website/_data-prepper/core-apis.md

 privateKeyPassword: "secret"
 ```

 For more information on configuring your Data Prepper server with SSL, see [Server Configuration](https://github.com/opensearch-project/data-prepper/blob/main/docs/configuration.md#server-configuration).
-If you are using a self-signed certificate, you can add the `-k` flag to quickly test out sending curl requests for the core APIs with SSL.
+If you are using a self-signed certificate, add the `-k` flag to quickly test out sending curl requests for the core APIs with SSL.

 ```
 curl -k -X POST https://localhost:4900/shutdown